graelo/xrust/README.md

 ### Initial configuration

-Assuming your target is `aarch64-unknown-linux-gnu`, execute the following in order to create a bridging script.
+Assuming you want to cross-compile for `aarch64-unknown-linux-gnu`, execute the following in order to create a bridging script.

-    docker run --rm u0xy/xrs:linux-arm64 > ./xrs-aarch64-unknown-linux-gnu
+    docker run --rm u0xy/linux-arm64 > ./xrs-aarch64-unknown-linux-gnu
     chmod u+x ./xrs-aarch64-unknown-linux-gnu

 This script will act as a transparent bridge to the cross-compiling toolchain.